Master of Arts in Counseling Psychology in Global Mental Health Program (MA)

 "This degree will be a license to do idealistic work and get paid for it.
-I call it employable idealism," says Dr. Richard Mollica, MSPP Global Mental Health Program senior faculty, pioneer in global mental health and Director of the Harvard Program in Refugee Trauma.
-According to first-year Global Mental Health Student John Meigs, "The unique perspective of this program has already influenced how I approach working with substance users in the Boston area.
-I think this program will set me up to be a more informed and more effective clinician wherever I end up, whether it's in a refugee camp or an office in Cambridge..., or both."
+I call it employable idealism," says Dr. Richard Mollica, Distinguished Scholar at MSPP and pioneer in global mental health and Director of the Harvard Program in Refugee Trauma.
+For first-year Global Mental Health student John Meigs, "The unique perspective of GMH has already influenced how I approach working with clients in the Boston area.
+I think GMH will set me up to be a more informed and more effective clinician wherever I end up, whether it's in a refugee camp or an office in Cambridge, or both."